Chas McCormick Player Props: Astros vs. Angels

 Chas McCormick At The Plate

-- McCormick has an RBI in eight of 25 games this season, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in one contest.
+- McCormick has picked up an RBI in 30.8% of his games this season, with two or more RBI in 15.4% of his games.
+He has also produced three or more runs in one contest.

-- In eight of 25 games this year, he has scored, including multiple runs once.
+- He has scored at least one run nine times this season (34.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.